graceli/thesis/thesis.md

 May 29 2010  - Research Plan - GL (Final version on Google docs)

+Skeleton of my thesis

+Some constraints
+- Intro must be at least 40 pp
+- Defense talk is 45 minutes

+Introduction

 (1) Inositol (INOS)

 - We now know that inositol does not act on monomers or disordered oligomers of KLVFFAE